College parents, do you remember your student’s senior year of high school?

 There are some things that you can do to make sure both you and your student are ready for graduation.

 On the practical side, make hotel reservations for Commencement if you’ll be staying overnight.
 Rooms often fill a year or more in advance for big events such as this.

 Seek a balance between keeping your student moving forward and not adding additional pressure during a stressful year.
 Know when to be present and when to stay out of the way.

 Engage your student in some life discussions.
-(These are good conversations for when they’re home at winter break.)
+(These are good conversations for winter break.)
 Do they know how to estimate their expected post-graduate living expenses, create a budget, find necessary insurance, consider benefits in a job offer, plan for retirement, and make a debt repayment plan?